qatoolkit/web/index.md

 `QAToolKit.Source.Swagger` can produce a list to HTTP requests from Swagger files which can be used in other steps & processes like Bombardier (check `QAToolKit.Engine.Bombardier`).

 The library is very flexible and allows for request filtering, whitelisting, data generation, URL and model data replacement and basic authentication.
-This way you can generate requests that can be used in load test, integration test, etc.
+This way you can generate requests that can be used in load tests, integration tests, etc.

-It supports OpenAPI standard 3.
+It supports OpenAPI standard v3.0.

 Check out the source code and documentation [here](https://github.com/qatoolkit/qatoolkit-source-swagger-net).